parimalsatyal/neustadt.fr-metalsmith/src/essays/against-a-user-hostile-web.md

 keyword: internet, break, empower, designers, design, respect, open, privacy, user-hostile, rights, free, web, facebook, twitter, centralized, decentralized, strategy, design, respect, https, advertising, ads, invasive, track, webbkoll, dataskydd, history, gopher, usenet
 ---

-*Multimedia:*

-- Modem handshake noise
-- My first website or Netscape Navigator
-- Gopher or early www in a black terminal (to do Bad Things)\
-- Photo of the document that permitted the web to be released freely into the public domain
-- Screenshot of Cambridge Analytica guy with quote in caption
-- Screenshot of Le Monde article
-- Photo of Francisco de Goya's "The Nude Maja
-- Screenshot: absurd Facebook/Twitter notification or request (bad UX)
-- Our incredible adventure
-- Screenshot: choose from Hotmail, Dogpile, Altavista, Northern Lights...

 I quit Facebook seven months ago.

 Despite its undeniable value, I think Facebook is at odds with the open web that I love and defend.
 This essay is my attempt to explain not only why I quit Facebook but why I believe we're slowly replacing a web that empowers with one that restricts and commoditizes people.
 And why we should, at the very least, stop and think about it.